Direct Payments

 They can help you to:

-• understand the pdf icon Financial Procedures for Direct Payments [678kb] and your responsibilities
+- understand the Financial Procedures for Direct Payments (PDF) [678KB] and your responsibilities

 Do I have to have a financial assessment?

-Yes, a pdf icon financial assessment [241kb] will determine how much contribution you may have to pay towards your care and support.
-Your Care Manager will do this with you.
+Yes, a financial assessment (PDF) [302KB] will determine how much contribution you may have to pay towards your care and support.
+Your Care Manager will make a referral to the Financial Assessment and Income Team (FAIT), who will contact you to make arrangements to complete the Financial Assessment (FA1) form.

 How will my direct payment be made?